Spacing seems like a very simple task but to do it accurately in email can get a little tricky at times.

 line-height to respond to and stop the

-<div> from collapsing.
+again for consistency with the horizontal spacer, but other characters should work too.
 Gmail app on Android adds a little extra space here so setting a fixed

 height the same as the

-line-height brings that into line.
+line-height brings that in line.